NFL2017 Super Bowl LI (51) - Odds to Win

 When betting on the moneyline, it’s important to remember that the favored team’s odds (-150) represent the amount you must wager in order to win $100.
 As for the underdog, their odds (+125) represent the amount you win if you wager $100.

-The total, also known as over/under, is another popular line to bet when wagering on the NFL.
-It involves betting on the total number of points scored by both teams combined in an NFL game.
-Oddsmakers will set a total number of points for any given NFL game.
-You have the option of betting whether the teams will score more or less (go over or under) the amount of points set by the oddsmakers.
-Learn More about NFL Over/Under Betting...
+The total, also known as over/under,involves betting on the total number of points scored by both teams combined in an NFL game.
+Oddsmakers will set a total number of points for any given NFL game and you decide if the score will be more or less (go over or under) that amount.

 NFL Prop Betting